Kriiiiss/cse15l-lab-reports/LabReport3.md

 technical/911report/chapter-9.txt:                despite that knowledge to remain in an attempt to save additional lives.
 According
 ```

-The command-line options -r shows the line in this file which can help us find how many lines contain "save" in this directory.
+The command-line options `-r` shows the line in this file which can help us find how many lines contain "save" in this directory.

 ```
 % grep  -r "AppLe" technical/911report/*
 (The output is empty)
 ```

-The command-line options -r shows the line in this file which can help us find how many lines contain "AppLe" in this directory.
-However, option -r can only find the string exactly "AppLe"with same uppercase and lower case.
+The command-line options `-r` shows the line in this file which can help us find how many lines contain "AppLe" in this directory.
+However, option `-r` can only find the string exactly "AppLe"with same uppercase and lower case.
 We can find the specific terminology in a text file.

 ---
-Option 4 --- "-n"
+Option 4 --- `-n`

 ```
 % grep  -n "apple" technical/biomed/*